-For the purposes of this post, we’ll assume you want to go to graduate school.
+For the purposes of this post, we’ll assume you want to go to a school that offers advanced degrees.
+Important!
+Some schoo...
+More.
 Your immediate goal is to get accepted somewhere.

 And the related goals you will want to consider to help boost your changes of getting accepted are:

 - your long term learning and career goals (“Five Year Plan”)